goschtl/zope/zope.httpform/trunk/README.txt

     <input type="text" name="country:ignore_empty" />
     <input type="hidden" name="country:default" value="Chile" />

-  The form data returned by the parser will have a Unicode value for the ``country`` field, even if the user does not enter anything into the text box.
+  The FormData class in this package will convert that form submission to a mapping containing a Unicode value for the ``country`` field.
+  If the user leaves the field empty, the ``country`` field will have the value of ``"Chile"``.

 * You can ensure that certain variables are placed in a list, even when only one value is selected::